coolOrangeLabs/powerjobs-extensions/MsOffice/ReadMe.md

 Further information on how to setup and run the job on lifecycle state change can be found on [powerJob's Getting Started documentation](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/getting_started.html#how-to-embed-the-job-in-a-status-change)

 ### Upgrade the powerJobs extension
 The powerJobs extension will work only with powerJobs **2022 streams** (equal or greater than 22.0.20).
-For newer powerJobs streams you will need to build and compile this solution.
+For newer powerJobs' streams you will need to build and compile this solution.
 Follow the steps below to upgrade the powerJobs extension to support newer powerJobs version.

 #### Compile the solution
 - install or upgrade powerJobs Processor on your development machine.